jen20/packer-ubuntu-zfs/README.md

 The template is easily modified for Debian and other recent Ubuntu distributions, however.

-A detailed description of how the template works is available on the [operator-error.com][oe] blog, in the post [Building ZFS Root Ubuntu AMIs with Packer][oepost].
-Note that the package set needed for ZFS from Ubuntu 18.04 onwards is different.
+You can read about how this template works on the [operator-error.com][oe] blog.
+Some relevant posts:

+- [Building ZFS Root Ubuntu AMIs with Packer][oepost1]
+- [Ubuntu 18.04 with Root ZFS on AWS][oepost2]

 ## Running a build

-**Note that you'll need Packer v0.12.3 or above in order to build these templates.**

 Use the `bionic` or `xenial` targets of the Makefile in root of the repository to build an AMI in `us-west-2`, and copy it to all regions.
+Use a recent version of Packer - only the latest available at the time of last editing has been tested (currently: version 1.3.1).

 The following environment variables must be set in order for the build to succeed: